gohugoio/hugo/content/contribute-to-hugo/contribute-to-the-hugo-docs.md

 ## Admonition Short Codes

-**Admonitions** are a common in technical documentation.
+**Admonitions** are common directives in technical documentation.
 The most popular is that seen in [reStructuredTex Directives][sourceforge].
 From the SourceForge documentation:

 > Admonitions are specially marked "topics" that can appear anywhere an ordinary body element can.
 They contain arbitrary body elements.
 Typically, an admonition is rendered as an offset block in a document, sometimes outlined or shaded, with a title matching the admonition type. - [SourceForge][sourceforge]